APA-MA Annual Awards!

 - The APA-MA awards program is open to any individual or planning project in MA.
 Membership in APA or the Massachusetts Chapter is not required.

-- The work must represent an ongoing program or project, or have been completed within two calendar years preceding January 2018.
+- The work must represent an ongoing program or project, or have been completed within the last two calendar years.

-- Members of the APA-MA Awards Committee are not eligible to submit or receive awards.
+- Members of the APA-MA Awards Committee are not eligible to receive awards.

 - The APA-MA Awards Committee may select a winner from each category, or only chosen categories, depending upon the submissions made.